🎙 On the go? Listen to the article through our podcast, Cave Bits!

 1. Produce original content

 The first step in setting up an ecommerce website is creating the content for it.
-Creating high-quality and original content will set you up for success because it will resonate with your customers in a way that makes them want to interact with you, purchase from you, and maintain a following.
+Creating high-quality, original, and engaging content will set you up for success because it will resonate with your customers in a way that makes them want to interact with you, purchase from you, and maintain a following.

 Be creative.
 Be original.